ga-adi-macaron/project-4/sudoku_research.md

 **Research Questions**

--Would users enjoy a multiplayer sudoku?
+ - Would users enjoy a multiplayer sudoku?
--What makes a multiplayer game fun?
+ - What makes a multiplayer game fun?
--What kind of UI do people want to see in a puzzle game?
+ - What kind of UI do people want to see in a puzzle game?
--What kind of UI do people expect from a game?
+ - What kind of UI do people expect from a game?

 **Participants**